 In reality, it’s nearly impossible to single out one particular temple to take a nice trip to, with more than a dozen worth seeing in Bangkok alone.
 There’s no precise remit for a Thai temple, with each one offering its own unique blend of style and extravagance.
 To soak in the history and culture of one of these fantastic monuments, your best bet is to see them for yourself.

 Scuba diving is something commonly associated with trips to more central American nations, but Thailand more than holds its own on that front as well, with fantastic opportunities to get to grips with the sea life of the region.

 There are hundreds of spots to learn to dive, but some of the most common are Hin Muang, Hin Daeng and the Similan Islands.
 Plus, scuba diving is recommended as one of the top six things to take on in Thailand – so why not give it a go!

 It’s moreover particularly cheap to learn scuba diving Thailand compared to nations like Barbados or Bermuda, so if you’re looking to experience scuba at some point in your life – for affordable prices – go for it when you’re in Thailand.

 Nai Harn Beach can be found in the party city of Phuket, but that doesn’t mean you shouldn’t take a trip there because you’re worried about stumbling across a group of tipsy merrymakers.

 This stretch of sand is quite different to the rest of the city, with it mostly traversed by the locals alone, and not hordes of party-goers.
-A note of caution however; while the sea there is amazing to swim in from November through to April, it’s best to avoid taking a dip between May and October – when a strong undercurrent can sometimes prove a danger.
-Regardless, the tranquility of the area more than makes up for that, with tourists able to enjoy the golden sands and relax under a beautiful blazing sun.
+A note of caution, however; while the sea there is amazing to swim in from November through to April, it’s best to avoid taking a dip between May and October – when a strong undercurrent can sometimes prove a danger.
+Regardless, the tranquillity of the area more than makes up for that, with tourists able to enjoy the golden sands and relax under a beautiful blazing sun.

 Chow Down On A Grub